funkypozzy/firmware/README.md

 Default username and password are root/12345.
 Open camera's web interface on port 85 (http://<camera_ip>:85/).
 You will be asked to set up your own password.

-## Firmware update
+## How to update the customized firmware (via wifi)
+Assuming the IP camera is already connected to your wifi network, you don't need UART and ethernet cable to update the firmware.

-On Ubuntu, using scp copy the two files (rootfs and uImage) to your camera /tmp folder (/tmp folder is a temporary storage, as big as your camera free RAM):
+On Ubuntu, use "scp" command to copy the two files (rootfs and uImage) to your camera /tmp folder (/tmp folder is a temporary storage, as big as your camera free RAM):

 ~~~
 cd output/images/